-The permanent exhibit, From Water to Land, presents some of the most beautiful fossil specimens found in Québec, which bear witness to life on early hundreds of millions of years ago.
-The Elpistostege: The Origins of a Quest exhibit will introduce you to the only fully intact specimen of Elpistostege watsoni ever found in the world.
+The permanent exhibition, From Water to Land, presents some of the most beautiful fossil specimens found in Québec, which bear witness to life on early hundreds of millions of years ago.
+The Elpistostege: The Origins of a Quest exhibition will introduce you to the only complete specimen of Elpistostege watsoni ever found in the world.
 Preliminary research on this fish fossil suggests that it could be the closest relative to tetrapods, vertebrates with legs.
 Find out more about why this fossil, nicknamed Elpi, is of paramount importance in evolutionary biology.
-The exhibit includes an impressive multimedia presentation.
-Guided tours of the exhibit room and the cliff are offered from June 1 to October 12; during this period, the park is open daily from 9 a.m. to 5 p.m.
+The exhibition includes an impressive multimedia presentation.
+Guided tours of the exhibition room and the cliff are offered from June 1 to October 12; during this period, the park is open daily from 9 a.m. to 5 p.m.
 In May and October, you can discover the park on your own on weekdays from 8:30 a.m. to 4:30 p.m.

 Back at the museum, pop into the L’Échoppe gift shop, where you will find a selection of original items for sale.
 Clothing, jewellery, books, decorative objects, minerals and fossils make unique gifts or souvenirs.
 Some 30 artists and artisans sell their beautiful creations here.
 The shop is open from April 27 to October 23 during park opening hours.